stites/stites.io/_posts/2016-06-19-regex-til-repeated-captures.md

 {{ page.title }}
 ================
-I consider myself pretty decent with regexes from back in my data science days, when I was doing a lot of data munging at TurboSquid.
+I consider myself decent with regexes; this comes from my data science days, when I was doing a lot of data munging at TurboSquid.
 I've always considered repeatition in capture groups "hard-mode" and usually skipped over them, as they didn't have too much utility in my day-to-day.
 Today someone asked me to write